How We Engrave

 Generally the answer is yes, as we pride ourselves on being able to put any design on virtually any material.

-More advanced again is laser engraving, the principal is the same in that the laser beam removes metal creating a mark in the metal.
 The big difference is that a laser can engrave the surface of the material so accurately that it can not only engrave text, but any image or design including photographs.

 So how does the magic happen?